ghostdogpr/caliban/vuepress/docs/docs/client.md

 **Caliban-client** is a module independent from Caliban that makes it possible to write GraphQL queries using Scala code in a type-safe and functional fashion.
 It is built on top of [sttp](https://github.com/softwaremill/sttp), which means you can run requests using the backend of your choice.

 Just like Caliban, `caliban-client` offers a purely functional interface and keeps the boilerplate minimal.
 It works as follows:
-1. Use the `caliban-codegen` tool to generate boilerplate code from a given GraphQL schema
+1. Use the `caliban-codegen-sbt` tool to generate boilerplate code from a given GraphQL schema
 2. Write your GraphQL query/mutation by combining helpers from the generated code
 3. Transform your query/mutation into an `sttp` request and run it with your preferred backend